What is the IUPUC Financial Assistance Agreement?

 • Meet Satisfactory Academic Progress (SAP) standards at your HOME school

-• Complete the Passport Financial Agreement each semester before the posted deadline
+• Complete the Financial Assistance Agreement each semester before the posted deadline

 • Enroll in at least 3 credit hours at each school (total of 6 credit hours minimum)